Athletes who changed the game. Moments that changed history.

 How Black Washington’s Athletes Rewrote the Rules

-Begin in the neighborhood where Black Washington built its own athletic world of courts, leagues, and institutions that thrived in the face of segregation and produced some of the most consequential figures in American sports history.
-Walk through the streets where a physical education teacher named Edwin Bancroft Henderson introduced basketball to Black America, where Howard University became the unlikely cradle of HBCU athletic excellence, and where athletes didn’t just play the game - they used it to challenge the laws, customs, and power structures that kept them off the field.
+We begin in the neighborhood where Black Washington built its own athletic world of courts, leagues, and institutions that persevered and thrived in the face of segregation - and produced some of the most consequential figures in American sports history.
+Learn how a physical education teacher introduced basketball to Black America here in DC, the story behind Howard University becoming an unlikely exemplar of HBCU athletic excellence, and about the athletes that used their skill to challenge the laws, customs, and power structures that kept them off the field.
 This is the story of how Black Washington’s athletes changed their sports, and their country.

 Approximately 2 hours | Walking Tour | Starts at Shaw-Howard U Station